lab1092/blender-manual_ja/manual/3d_interaction/navigating/camera_view.rst

    | Mode:     All modes
    | Menu:     :menuselection:`View --> Camera --> Active Camera`
-   | Hotkey:   :kbd:`pad0`
+   | Hotkey:   :kbd:`Numpad0`

 Cameras View can be used to virtually compose shots and preview how the scene will look when rendered.
-Pressing :kbd:`pad0` will show the scene as viewed from the currently active camera.
-In this view you can also set the :guilabel:`Render Border` which defines the portion of the camera view to be rendered.
+Pressing :kbd:`Numpad0` will show the scene as viewed from the currently active camera.
+In this view you can also set the *Render Border* which defines the portion of the camera view to be rendered.